 We were going to work on a Bowl Mill motor first thing, which is down next to the boiler structure in an enclosed area.
-We brought our large toolbox and other equipment over to the motor.
-Andy Tubbs and Diana Brien were there with Reggie and I. I think Gary Wehunt was there with us also.
+We brought our roll-around large toolbox and other equipment over to the motor.
+Andy Tubbs and Diana Brien were there with Reggie and me.
+I think Gary Wehunt was there with us also.

 When someone came over the PA system saying, “Stand Clear of Number Two Boiler, We’re Gonna Blast”, all of us dropped everything and ran for the door as if it was an emergency.
 Reggie, not knowing what was going on ran like the dickens to get out in time only to find us outside laughing at the surprised look on his face.

 Anyway.
 That wasn’t the day that someone wished they could take back, but I thought I would throw that one in anyway so that now Reggie will wish that he could take back that day.

 When I was loaned to Labor Crew, and we were waiting on the boiler for the dynamiters to blast all the large clinkers, the engineer in charge, Ed Hutchins decided that things would go a lot quicker if all the laborers would go into the boiler and shake tubes while the dynamiters were setting their charges (which wasn’t the normal procedure.
 Normally we waited until the dynamiters were all done).
 Then we would climb out when they were ready to blast, and then go back in.
 So, we did that.